-Due to the oceanfront location of the proposed development, there is a substantial risk of bird strikes.
+Due to the oceanfront location of the proposed development and frequent bird activity in the area, there is a substantial risk of bird strikes.
 Clear glass walls are known to have adverse impacts upon a variety of bird species.
 Birds are known to strike glass walls causing their death or stunning them which exposes them to predation.
 Birds strike the glass because they either don't see the glass, or there is some type of reflection in the glass which attracts them (such as the reflection of bushes or trees that the bird might use for habitat.).
-The applicant has proposed to address this issue by using "Ornilux" (bird safe glass) for the glass railings along the ocean-facing deck.
+The applicants have proposed to address this issue by using green tint opaque glass guardrails along the new inland and ocean-facing decks.